simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/magnetic/magnetic_sensor_analog.md

 }
 ```

-If you wish to use more than one magnetic sensor, make sure you connect their `chip_select` pins to different arduino pins and follow the same idea as above, here is a simple example:
+If you wish to use more than one magnetic sensor, make sure you connect their ADC pins to different arduino pins and follow the same idea as above, here is a simple example:
 ```cpp
 MagneticSensorAnalog sensor1 = MagneticSensorAnalog(A1, 14, 1020);
 MagneticSensorAnalog sensor2 = MagneticSensorAnalog(A2, 14, 1020);